 How is hypotension treated?

-Your caregiver will work with you to find the cause of your hypotension and help treat your symptoms.
+Your healthcare provider will work with you to find the cause of your hypotension and help treat your symptoms.
 You may need the following:

 - Compression stockings or abdominal binder: These may help blood return to your heart and decrease your hypotension.